Yemen crisis: Chaos is security nightmare for US

 Yemen is in turmoil.

-Both its president and government are reported to have resigned amid a stand-off with Shia rebels, the Houthis, who have taken control of the capital.
+resigned amid a stand-off with Shia rebels, the Houthis, who have taken

+control of the capital.
 The army has all but melted away but the Sunni tribes, encouraged by al-Qaeda, are busy mobilising to confront the Houthis as they push east.

 The entire framework for one of Washington's most important security partners in a dangerous region is now in serious danger of falling apart.